-Outer Banks Distilling opened last year under the leadership of two former microbrewery veterans as the first distillery in the area.
-Their latest product, Pecan and Honey Rum, uses nuts sourced from within 15 minutes of the property.
+Outer Banks Distilling opened in 2015 under the leadership of two former microbrewery veterans as the first distillery in the area, and their bottles are already winning awards: their silver, spiced, and pecan rums were all awarded silver at the 2017 San Francisco International Spirit Competition—the last of which uses nuts sourced from within 15 minutes of the property.
 (Local bakeries are incorporating the rum-soaked pecans in their goods).
 Visitors can purchase their rums, take tours of the distillery, and participate in tastings Tuesday through Saturday.
 510 Budleigh St.; 252-423-3011; outerbanksdistilling.com.

 Sunset Kayaking Tours

-A partnership between Sanderling Resort & Spa and Kitty Hawk Kites takes visitors on twilight kayak tours through Currituck Sound.
+A partnership between Sanderling Resort and Kitty Hawk Kites takes visitors on twilight kayak tours through the Currituck Sound.
 It's all about the view: pristine salt marshes set against North Carolina's beautiful summer sunset.
 From $30; kittyhawk.com.

 Runcation Race Series

-This season, the Outer Banks brings back its fifth annual Runcation series, which hosts 5K runs every Tuesday and Wednesday.
-Walkers, children, and athletes of all levels and abilities are welcome.
-July 20–August 31; runcations.com.
+This season, the Outer Banks brings back its Runcation series, which hosts runs throughout the year.
+Events range from standard 5Ks to an open-water “Run, Swim, Run” event and the “Run A Muck in Currituck” 5K obstacle race and mud run.
+Walkers, children, and athletes of all levels and abilities are welcome. runcations.com.

 Corolla Wild Horse Tours

-The northernmost Currituck Outer Banks has been a sanctuary for wild Spanish Colonial Mustangs since 2001, when the nonprofit Corolla Wild Horse Fund was established to curb the spread of commercial development in the mustangs’ natural habitat.
+Currituck, the northernmost section of the Outer Banks, has been a sanctuary for wild Spanish Colonial Mustangs since 2001, when the nonprofit Corolla Wild Horse Fund was established to curb the spread of commercial development in the mustangs’ natural habitat.
 Visitors can take safari-like tours of the 7,544-acre grounds (from $45); all proceeds benefit the maintenance of the land and preservation of its wild horses. corollawildhorses.com.